 TRAFALGAR HOUSING ASSOCIATION

 Name of Policy Void Management Policy

 Responsible Officer Housing Manager

 Date approved by the Management Committee 27 th July 2022

-Date of next review July 2025
+1 st Review 11 th December 2024

+Next Review Due December 2027

 Section Housing Management

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats, please contact us on 0141 952 4676.